Blue Boar (bomb): Development

 The low accuracy of bombing during World War II led most air forces to begin experiments with guidance systems.
 The only fully operational devices were the German Luftwaffes glide bombs, notably Fritz-X which was used against the Royal Navy with some success during 1943.
 The USAAF also introduced similar systems late in the war, which saw limited use in Europe and in the Far East.
 In 1946, the UK Air Staff published a report on the Control of Bombs which led to a November 1947 development proposal by the Royal Aircraft Establishment (RAE).
 Starting in March 1949, the RAE released a series of technical notes describing such a weapon.

-A development contract was won by Vickers under Operational Requirement 1059.
+A development contract was won by Vickers under Operational Requirement 1059 (OR.1059).
 Barnes Wallis began development under the rainbow code name "Blue Boar".
 Initial design reports suggested a single weapon system could carry between 5,000 and 10,000 lb bombs as their payload.
 It had to be able to manoeuvre at 3 to 3.5G at sea level in order to provide the required accuracy, but also making them extremely difficult to shoot down.
 For nighttime use, a second 5,000 lb bomb on the same guidance channels would follow three seconds behind the first, and ignite a series of flares once reaching 10,000 ft altitude, providing illumination for the television camera.
 An even larger version, Special Blue Boar, could carry up to 20,000 lb, as it was noted that a single larger bomb would be easier to guide than several smaller ones.
 This was intended for carriage on the emerging V-bomber force.
-There was also consideration given the guiding these bombs with H2S radar for true blind bombing.
+There was also consideration given to guiding these bombs with H2S radar for true blind bombing.